ywng/mpf.vis/README.md

 It aims to provide a good visulization of time series data.
 The MPF Funds should be conveniently viewed, retrived, compared(may be).
 So, here I proposed a multi-series line plot for visulizing a set of MPF funds (Hang Seng Bank Super Trust Plus Scheme).
+Originally, the price data was fetched automatically every day.
+I changed to load from static file data.json so avoid web hosting need.

 It allows quick interaction with data.
 The system is developed with mainly D3.js, manipulating SVG.
-Have a look at it: http://mpf.vis.ywng.cloudbees.net/

 ![alt tag](https://raw.github.com/ywng/mpf_vis/master/PrintScreen.png)